Probabilistic Measures for Biological Adaptation and Resilience: Example: a Gradient-Driven Stochastic Differential Equation

+The choice of $S$ in \eqref{def:Sexample} and adaptation strategy ensures that the prescribed environmental and adaptation perturbations are, respectively, stressful and beneficial in average.
+Namely, in the notation of \eqref{eq:ergodicity}

-This strategy models the case in which the system can correct the bifurcation while at the same time ensuring a future mean success better than do-nothing scenario $\bar{S}_{\e_1,\t_0}$.
+This strategy models the case in which the system can correct the bifurcation while at the same time ensuring a future mean success better than the do-nothing scenario $\bar{S}_{\e_1,\t_0}$.

 Figure \ref{fig:example}(a) depicts the potentials and stationary distributions in one example of the whole invariance-perturbation-adaptation sequence.
 Superimposed is the success function $S$.
 Figure \ref{fig:example}(b) shows the success function $S(X_{\e,\t}(t))$ along a single path for each regime.
-It highlights the noisy nature of the dynamics, including the episodic switches between basins of attraction in each of the three operating regimes.
+It highlights the noisy nature of the dynamics, including the episodic switches between basins of attraction in each of the three operating regimes, namely realizations exhibiting what in Section \ref{subsec:background} we referred to as `path-wise resilience'.
 The expectations of the success function with respect to each of the stationary distributions are depicted as well.

-Our goal is to measure the resilience of system \eqref{eq:gradientexample} to the bifurcation-inducing environmental disturbance, via the prescribed bifurcation-correcting adaptation strategy, and using $S$ in \eqref{def:Sexample} to measure system success.
-Figure \ref{fig:exampleMeans} depicts the time evolution of the ensemble mean $\EXP S(X(t))$ for the process constructed as in \eqref{def:fullX} with the dynamics of \eqref{eq:gradientexample}, for a single combination of $\e_0,\e_0,\t_0,\t_1$ obtained as described above.
-All the terms in the usual definitions of resilience, including the one given in equation \eqref{def:usualR}, can be `read-off' from this figure.
+Figure \ref{fig:exampleMeans} depicts the time evolution of the ensemble mean $\EXP S(X(t))$ for the process constructed as in \eqref{def:fullX} with the dynamics of \eqref{eq:gradientexample}, for a single combination of the invariance-perturbation-adaptation protocol $\e_0,\e_1,\t_0,\t_1$ described above.
+All the terms in the usual definitions of resilience, including $R$ given in equation \eqref{def:usualR}, can be `read-off' from this figure.
 See for example the discussions around Figure 4d in \cite{van2021unifying} and Figure 5 in \cite{yi2021review}.
-Note that $\EXP S(X(t))$ in Figure \ref{fig:exampleMeans} above varies between the initial and final values given by \eqref{eq:ES0inf} and that its minimum $\min_{t \geq 0} \EXP(S(X(t))$ is close to the value of $\bar{S}^\tau_{\e_1,\t_0}$
+Note that $\EXP S(X(t))$ in Figure \ref{fig:exampleMeans} above varies between the initial and final values given by \eqref{eq:ES0inf} and that its minimum $\min_{t \geq 0} \EXP(S(X(t))$ is close to the value of $\bar{S}^\tau_{\e_1,\t_0}$.